 This course is designed so the reader will review basic telephone techniques, conduct an inventory of personal skills to determine if one’s technique needs modification, offer suggestions for resolving conflicts on the telephone, and aid new staff in improving telephone techniques and integrate new forms of telecommunication into the practice.

-Telecommunications refers to the process of transmitting information, over significant distances, to communicate.
-Modern dentistry utilizes a variety of telecommunication systems, including but not limited to various types of telephone systems, such as key systems, cellular phones, hands-free telephones, answering machines, pagers, and facsimile machines (FAX).
+Electronic telecommunications have grown and changed dramatically in recent years.
+The term refers to the science and technology of communication that occurs via the electronic transmission of impulses by satellite, cable, telephone, radio, television, or computer.
+Wireless technology, or Wi-Fi, has enhanced the communications capabilities in the dental practice by providing the ability to eliminagate bulky, sometimes hazardous cords or the need to be tethered to a desk.
+Modern dentistry utilizes a variety of telecommunication systems, including but not limited to various types of telephone systems, such as key systems, smart phones, hands-free telephones, answering machines, pagers, and facsimile machines (FAX).
 Such systems have provided endless communication capabilities to enhance patient care.
 With such systems, however, patient confidentiality must always remain constant.

 The most used form of telecommunications in the dental office is the telephone.
 A countless number of telephone calls are received each day.
 The manner in which these calls are received can impact the success of the practice.
 A telephone call that leaves a patient dissatisfied can result in the loss of patient rapport.
 The opposite occurs when the patient feels he or she has received professional courtesy.
 This patient will look forward to future contact with the office.